keptn/keptn/usecases/performance-as-a-service/README.md

 ## Step 1: Define request attributes in Dynatrace

-In this lab you will learn how to capture request attributes in Dynatrace based on web request data.
+In this step you will set up a rule to capture request attributes in Dynatrace based on web request data.
 In more detail, the data stored in the request header `x-dynatrace-test` will be extracted to create request attributes that tag and distinguish service traffic.

 For further information on how to capture request attributes, [please see this page in the Dynatrace documentation.](https://www.dynatrace.com/support/help/monitor/transactions-and-services/request-attributes/how-do-i-capture-request-attributes-based-on-web-request-data/)